Cray-HPE/docs-csm/api/bos.md

 ```

 A Session Creation object.
 A UUID name is generated if a name is not provided.
+The limit parameter is
+required if the session_limit_required option is true.

 ### Properties